All student organizations must comply with the university’s Licensing and Trademark Policy, which in part states:

 Indiana Memorial Union

-- Hang up to five posters, no larger than 14x22 inches, on the bulletin board at the Commons Lit Desk using tacks or pushpins only (no staples or tape).
+- Hang up to five posters, no larger than 14x22 inches, on the Indiana Memorial Union bulletin boards in the Marquee Plaza tabling areas, between Whitfield Grill and Bowling and Billiards, and near Starbucks using tacks or pushpins only (no staples or tape).

 - Advertise on T-stands placed throughout the Mezzanine and first floors.
 Reserve these in the Meeting Support and Reservations Office across from the Frangipani Room.